Menu

 Demo Database

-Below is a selection from the "Customers" table:
+Below is a selection from the "Customers" table in the Northwind sample database:

 CustomerID CustomerName ContactName Address City PostalCode Country